Skip to content

 Use that phrase (with your own name), and the message is casual and clear.
 Not a big deal.

-What about if someone mispronounces your name?
-Someone’s calling me Sushi instead of Susie.
+What about if someone mispronounces YOUR name?
+Imagine someone calls me Sushi instead of Susie.
 I can say this:

 Quick thing: it’s actually pronounced Susie.